d-bl/MAE-gf/docs/counting.md

 > ctrctl &rArr; ctrlctr

 #### Making of a horizontal mirrored word, applying rule 1 and using observations 2 and 3
-Please note: in a real lace work, the horizontal mirrored stitch involves only "reading backwards".
+Please note: in a real lace work, the horizontal mirrored stitch involves only "perform backwards".

 a.
 Read word backwards.
 b.
 Re-order twist groups: t &lt; r &lt; l.